Frequently Asked Questions

 My utility debt is a barrier to housing, what can I do?

 If you have utility debt (PGE, Northwest Natural, City of Forest Grove Electric, West Oregon Electric) and it is causing a barrier to obtaining housing in Washington County, you may contact us at 503-615-0771 extension 1 to be screened for eligibility.
-Once screened, we can write a letter to the potential landlord explaining that you have been determined eligible for energy assistance, and that Community Action will be able to address the utility debt as soon as you take possession of the unit.
-Once you have an active utility account we can then process your application for assistance.
+We will need an application with income and ID's for all adults to be prequalified.
+We then can write a letter to the potential landlord explaining that you have been determined eligible for energy assistance and that Community Action will be able to address the utility debt as soon as you take possession of the unit.
+Once you have an active utility account, we can process your application for assistance.

 What if the bill isn’t in my name?